willisplummer/gatsby-blog/src/pages/re-how-to-know-what-to-test/index.md

 > "Key takeaway: Test use cases, not code."

-I've been watching a ton of Gary Bernhardt's videos on [Destroy All Software](https://www.destroyallsoftware.com/) recently, and I seeing how he approaches TDD (Test Driven Development) can provide a good contextual framework for how to ensure that you're testing all the usecases.
+I've been watching a ton of Gary Bernhardt's videos on [Destroy All Software](https://www.destroyallsoftware.com/) recently, and seeing how he approaches TDD (Test Driven Development) can provide a good contextual framework for how to ensure that you're testing all the usecases.

 If he were implementing the `arrayify` function, he'd write a test that said, `when given an array it returns the array` and then implement that piece of code: